Telehealth: Transmission of ECGs

-One of the oldest known telecardiology systems for teletransmissions of ECGs was established in Gwalior, India in 1975 at GR Medical college by Ajai Shanker, S. Makhija, P.K.
+One of the oldest known telecardiology systems for teletransmissions of ECGs was established in Gwalior, India, in 1975 at GR Medical College by Ajai Shanker, S. Makhija, P.K.
 Mantri using an indigenous technique for the first time in India.

 This system enabled wireless transmission of ECG from the moving ICU van or the patients home to the central station in ICU of the department of Medicine.
 Transmission using wireless was done using frequency modulation which eliminated noise.
 Transmission was also done through telephone lines.
-The ECG output was connected to the telephone input using a modulator which converted ECG into high frequency sound.
+The ECG output was connected to the telephone input using a modulator that converted ECG into high-frequency sound.
 At the other end a demodulator reconverted the sound into ECG with a good gain accuracy.
 The ECG was converted to sound waves with a frequency varying from 500 Hz to 2500 Hz with 1500 Hz at baseline.

 This system was also used to monitor patients with pacemakers in remote areas.
 The central control unit at the ICU was able to correctly interpret arrhythmia.
 This technique helped medical aid reach in remote areas.

 In addition, electronic stethoscopes can be used as recording devices, which is helpful for purposes of telecardiology.
 There are many examples of successful telecardiology services worldwide.

-In Pakistan three pilot projects in telemedicine were initiated by the Ministry of IT & Telecom, Government of Pakistan (MoIT) through the Electronic Government Directorate in collaboration with Oratier Technologies (a pioneer company within Pakistan dealing with healthcare and HMIS) and PakDataCom (a bandwidth provider).
+In Pakistan, three pilot projects in telemedicine were initiated by the Ministry of IT & Telecom, Government of Pakistan (MoIT) through the Electronic Government Directorate in collaboration with Oratier Technologies (a pioneer company within Pakistan dealing with healthcare and HMIS) and PakDataCom (a bandwidth provider).
 Three hub stations through were linked via the Pak Sat-I communications satellite, and four districts were linked with another hub.
 A 312 Kb link was also established with remote sites and 1 Mbit/s bandwidth was provided at each hub.
-Three hubs were established: the Mayo Hospital (the largest hospital in Asia), JPMC Karachi and Holy Family Rawalpindi.
-These 12 remote sites were connected and on average of 1,500 patients were treated per month per hub.
+Three hubs were established: the Mayo Hospital (the largest hospital in Asia), JPMC Karachi, and Holy Family Rawalpindi.
+These 12 remote sites were connected and an average of 1,500 patients were treated per month per hub.
 The project was still running smoothly after two years.

-Wireless ambulatory ECG technology, moving beyond previous ambulatory ECG technology such as the Holter monitor, now includes smartphones and Apple Watches which can perform at-home cardiac monitoring and send the data to a physician via the internet.
+Wireless ambulatory ECG technology, moving beyond previous ambulatory ECG technology such as the Holter monitor, now includes smartphones and Apple Watches, which can perform at-home cardiac monitoring and send the data to a physician via the Internet.